nextcloud/documentation/developer_manual/general/security.rst

 To prevent such attacks ownCloud sends the `X-Frame-Options` header to all template responses.
 Don't remove this header if you don't really need it!

-This is already built into ownCloud if :php:class:`OC_Template` or Twig Templatse are used.
+This is already built into ownCloud if :php:class:`OC_Template`.

 Code executions / File inclusions
 ---------------------------------